riley-klingler/latitude/CONTRIBUTING.md

 # Contributing

+_If you are a flexport employee, see our [internal contributing guidelines](https://github.com/flexport/latitude/blob/master/CONTRIBUTING_INTERNAL.md) for additional guidelines._

 We believe that our design system is strongest when everyone contributes.
 This page outlines the various methods for contributing to Latitude.

 ## Setting up your environment